 Experiential Learning Interior Architecture and Design Internships

-Students in the Interior Architecture and Design program are required to participate in the department-coordinated internship program that involves a 480 hour/ 12-week (i.e., 3-12 credit) professional experience.
+Our students in the Interior Architecture and Design program are required to participate in the department-coordinated internship program that involves a 480 hour/12-week professional experience which also translates to 3-12 credit hours.
 At the conclusion of this experience, students submit a final project that demonstrates their growth of knowledge and skills in the field of interior architecture and design.
-Placements include regional, national and international. commercial. and residential design firms as well as construction companies and product manufacturers.
+Placements include regional, national, and international, commercial, and residential design firms as well as construction companies and product manufacturers.

 Interior Architecture and Design Internships Helpful Links